l3nz/cli-matic/README.md

 * Information on the app itself (name, version)
 * The list of global parameters, i.e. the ones that apply to al subcommands (may be empty)
 * A list of sub-commands, each with its own parameters in `:opts`, and a function to be called in `:runs`.
+You can optionally validate the full parameter-map that is received by subcommand at once by passing a Spec into `:spec`.

-That's it!
+And...that's it!